 Illah Reza Nourbakhsh is Professor of Robotics at Carnegie Mellon University, where he also directs the Community Robotics, Education, and Technology Empowerment (CREATE) Lab.
 He is a coauthor of Introduction to Autonomous Mobile Robots (MIT Press).

-Davide Scaramuzza is Professor of Robotics at the University of Zurich and Adjunct Faculty at ETH Zurich of the Master in Robotics Systems and Control.
-He leads the Robotics and Perception Lab at the Department of Informatics at the University of Zurich."
+Davide Scaramuzza is Professor of Robotics at the University of Zurich and Adjunct Faculty at ETH Zurich’s Master in Robotics Systems and Control program.
+He leads the Robotics and Perception Lab at the Department of Informatics at the University of Zurich.